-Mad Doctor: Howell from "Death of a very small killer".
+Mad Doctor: Howell in "Death of a Very Small Killer".
 He doesn't care how many people die if it enables him to find a cure for a particularly resistant strain of meningitis.
 Kimble disagrees.

-Not Me This Time: Kimble in "Stroke of Genius" and "The evil men do".
-Gerard believes him immediately and had never really suspected him in the first place.
+Not Me This Time: Kimble in "Stroke of Genius" and "The Evil Men Do".
+Gerard believes him immediately and acknowledges that he'd never really suspected him in the first place.

 Not So Imaginary Foe: Gerard doubts the existence of the One-Armed Man, believing him to be a figment of Kimble's guilty imagination.
 However, by the final season, Gerald has caught glimpses of the One-Armed Man, and by the finale he even interrogates him and openly doubts his alibis.

 Novelisation: The pilot episode was novelised, much to series creator Roy Huggins' disgust - he held the rights to all merchandising and the book had been written without his knowledge or consent.
 There were, unsurprisingly, no further novelisations (and not much merchandising).

 Paper-Thin Disguise: Kimble usually takes jobs as a laborer, handyman or factotum of some kind (probably because that's the kind of jobs where nobody will look too closely into your past life), but most people immediately know something is up with him because of his obvious education and middle-class background.